Why I Write (2018)

 As I’ve read and seen and thought more, I’ve become aware of the levels of depth present in everything.
 And I’ve listened to Hard Candy less and less.
 Of course, part of this is due to streaming, a new speaker and the fact that now listening to an album beginning to end is a rare act.
 But it’s also been because I’ve felt obliged to seek out music and art and culture that means something.
 Everything that I look at and strive to be is seemingly in a completely different world than the one Hard Candy resides in.
 Hard Candy has slowly become something I need to explain or justify: a childhood whim, a guilty pleasure, an indulgence.

 But this is a mistake.
 By discarding everything without depth or purpose, as we are so often told to do, we are missing out on so many experiences that fulfill a different necessary part of us.
 And this part of us is just as important as our desire for meaning and thought.
 Two days ago, I was coming home from school with my eighth-grade sister.
 This was after a day I had spent in a workshop with an author, where we thought and wrote and meditated for hours.
-During an awkward lapse in our conversation (due to the fact we were operating on different wavelengths), I frustratingly burst out, “Why can’t we talk about something deep for once?!”
+During an awkward lapse in our conversation, I frustratingly burst out, “Why can’t we talk about something deep for once?!”
 And that did it— suddenly we were bellyache laughing, back in our usual groove.

 We laughed for a good five minutes at the stupidity of my comment.
 “Well, how about Madonna then?”
 I asked.
 So we put on Hard Candy, and of course we couldn’t help but dance.
 And then the same thing happened when I put it on while trying to write this essay, abandoning my computer screen for a good dance battle that my mom and other sister came and joined from downstairs.
 Because that’s what Hard Candy is, essentially: the opposite of depth, what you turn to when you need anything but.